20.05.2024

 The reason for this twofold and sometimes conflicting standard is that society — any society, including the Church — is not a mob.”

 Also, I don’t think that any Catholic can easily believe that the Church could elect the public heretics as "material popes".
 I don’t believe that the Church could elect Luther in order he had some “material” control over the Church, for example “to appoint electors to the papacy”.
-If this happened, then one would say: "I had a nightmare that Luther was elected a material pope".
-If this happened, then the Novus Ordo project would have been launched 500 years ago.
+If this happened, then one would say: "I had a nightmare that Luther was elected a material pope", and then the Novus Ordo would have been launched 500 years ago.

 Also, although any civil society sometimes is ruled by mob (ὀχλοκρατία), and the Vatican II “material popes” want the Church to be ruled by mob too, the Church, however, has never been a mob.